Woman Killed in Sarasota Commercial Vehicle Accident

 Crash reconstructionists will examine the lighting conditions, the semi-truck's speed, and the commercial driver's hours of service.
 The injured passengers, including the young child, face a complex recovery process as multiple insurance policies may be involved.

-National Legal Analyst Stefano Formica, Of Bond Legal, observed that "The physical pain of a major accident is only the start of a very long journey.
+National Legal Analyst Stefano Formica, of Counsel at Bond Legal, observed that "The physical pain of a major accident is only the start of a very long journey.
 Most people don't know that fleet telematics can show if a delivery driver was using their phone."

 What role does the DUI arrest play in roadside safety?